digitalyoshixi/zettelkasten/content/Philosophy/Knowledge Argument for Qualia.md

 -- Lebiniz' Law --
 C: Therefore, she does not know red
 ```
+- This is brought up to say that mary doesn't learn a new fact, she just relearns an old fact
+- This is to say that this is a bad argument since it presuposes its own conclusion ("she knows everything, but she doesn't know this")
 ##### Learning Non-Factual Knowledge
 Experience is not factual knowledge.
 When Mary sees the new color, she does not learn a [[Fact]] but rather an ability!